 Engaging students in the classroom and around the world

-The Energy Access Project supports courses, internships, student research, and on- and off-campus events that build linkages between Duke students, faculty, and the communities engaged on the front lines of the energy access challenge.
+The James E. Rogers Energy Access Project at Duke supports courses, internships, student research, and on- and off-campus events that build linkages between Duke students, faculty, and the communities engaged on the front lines of the energy access challenge.

 Students looking to expand their knowledge on developing country energy issues have an array of courses to choose from at Duke that incorporate energy access themes.
 These courses variously offer diverse approaches that integrate noted practitioners, instill key research methods, focus on real-world problems, and provide students direct experience in the field.
 Check here for an updated list of energy courses on offer.